menyhertfatyol/csv_QL/README.md

 Why is it good/bad when data dominating
 Why is null object pattern useful
-Can I optimise this code even more
+Can I optimise this code even more net/http package explore. create new program to find matching lines on specific url, return the number of appearances